SouthernTriathlon/daemogar.github.io/pages/event.md

 1. At the North end exit you will turn left and begin the run down the track behind the transition area.

 ### Relay
+1. **COVID-19** No water will be supplied along route.
+You must bring your own water bottle.
+Water fill stations will be avalible and volunteers will fill your water bottle if you did not do so before coming.
 1. Relay bikes are to be parked at the South end of the transition area.
 1. Bike and run relay participants are to wait at relay exchange area.All chip exchanges will be done at the relay exchange area.
 1. The swimmer will exchange the chip with the biker who will then go to where the bike is racked.
 1. After completing the bike ride, the biker will rack the bike and then go to the relay exchange area to exchange the chip with the runner.
 1. Relay participants will follow the same protocol as the individual participants for entering and exiting the transition area.

-1. Swim 400 Meters
+### Swim 400 Meters

-1. Swim line up will be in waves.
+1. **COVID-19** Participants will line up according to social distancing guidelines.
+1. **COVID-19** The race will start in a time trial fashion with the line being minimum 6 feet apart – entering the water one at a time.
-1. For assistance from swim marshals, hold your fist high in the air.
+For assistance from swim marshals, hold your fist high in the air.
 1. Swim caps are provided and are required.

-### Wet suits are permitted.
+1. **Wet suits are permitted.**
 1. Swim counterclockwise, the buoys should pass by on your left shoulder.
 1. If you quit during the swim and are rescued and taken to shore, you must walk directly back to the swim start area and return your chip to the swim director immediately.
 The swim director is Bob Benge and he will be the starter for the race.

 ### Bike 12 Miles

+1. **COVID-19** No water will be supplied along route.
+You must bring your own water bottle.
+Water fill stations will be avalible and volunteers will fill your water bottle if you did not do so before coming.
 1. The roads are open to traffic, so yield to traffic.
 1. Slow down when making a turn.
 1. No drafting.